top of page

 If you have questions or concerns about how to care for your child’s teeth, please ask your pediatric dentist.

-Pediatric oral care has two main components: preventative care at the pediatric dentist’s office and preventative care at home.
+Pediatric oral care has two main components: preventative care at the dentist’s office and preventative care at home.
 Though infant and toddler caries (cavities) and tooth decay have become increasingly prevalent in recent years, a good dental strategy will eradicate the risk of both.

 The goal of preventative oral care is to evaluate and preserve the health of the child’s teeth.
-Beginning at the age of twelve months, the American Dental Association (ADA) recommends that children begin to visit the pediatric dentist for “well baby” checkups.
+Beginning at the age of twelve months, the American Dental Association (ADA) recommends that children begin to visit the dentist for checkups.
 In general, most children should continue to visit the dentist every six months, unless instructed otherwise.

 Tooth decay has become increasingly prevalent in preschoolers.
 Not only is tooth decay unpleasant and painful, it can also lead to more serious problems like premature tooth loss and childhood periodontal disease.